triastanto/advancetrack-fri/design/system/study-calendar-state-machine.md

 - **FINISHED** and **DROP_OUT** are terminal states; no further transitions allowed
 - Students must get their calendar approved before they can start studying
 - The workflow has three distinct phases: submission/approval, study execution, and completion
-- All transitions (except submissions) require comments for proper documentation and audit trail
+- All transitions (except submissions and resubmissions) require comments for proper documentation and audit trail
 - Students (lecturers) can submit and resubmit calendars, and participate in study status changes
 - Only authorized supervisors can approve/reject calendars and mark studies as completed or discontinued
 - Study discontinuation can happen from both ACTIVE and LEAVE states